Abhishek-P/Abhishek-P.github.io/index.markdown

 # Professional details
-Depending on your intention, you can check my CV [here](assets/pdf/Abhishek_CV_Uploaded_12-27-22.pdf), or my Linkedin profile [here](https://www.linkedin.com/in/abhishekpurushothama/) for details of my professional background or the summary below.
+Depending on your intention, you can check my CV [here](assets/pdf/Abhishek_CV_Uploaded_12-27-22.pdf) for my academic CV, or my Linkedin profile [here](https://www.linkedin.com/in/abhishekpurushothama/) for details of my professional background.

 <!-- ### Teaching Experience
 I have had the pleasure and privilege of being a teaching assistant for [Principles of Programming Languages](https://home.cs.colorado.edu/~srirams/teaching/ppl_class_notes.html) at CU Boulder since Spring 2022 with Prof. Sankaranarayanan, Prof. Kaki and Prof. Chang. -->